 A tradesman must also keep some not accounting registers.
 These include:

 - Register of charges and a register of debenture holders

 These registers are known collectively as the statutory books of the tradesmen.

-One of the significant problems with tradesmen and failing to do the accounting for their trade business is that the enterprises grow so fast to the point where the traders do not have time to worry about the contacting an accountant Melbourne.
+One of the significant problems with tradesmen and failing to do the accounting for their trade business is that the enterprises grow so fast to the point where the traders do not have time to worry about the contacting an accountant.

 They get caught up in trying to perfect their customer service, that they do not see the significance in understanding the financial aspect of the business up to par.
-Hopefully, tradesmen will begin to realize how important accountants across Melbourne are for them, and we will see more successful businesses and less failed businesses in the future.
+Hopefully, tradesmen will begin to realize how important small business accountants in Melbourne are for them, and we will see more successful businesses and less failed businesses in the future.

 Hiring an accountant that specialises in your profession is an important factor in ensuring your finances are managed correctly.
 For example medical accountants for doctors in Melbourne or tradie accountants will ensure you are meeting all requirements of your business.